NVIDIA/NeMo-Aligner/README.md

 * [Examples](./examples/nlp/gpt/)
 * [Tutorials](https://docs.nvidia.com/nemo-framework/user-guide/latest/ModelAlignment/index.html)

+## Latest Release

+For the latest stable release please see the [releases page](https://github.com/NVIDIA/NeMo-Aligner/releases).
+All releases come with a pre-built container.
+Changes within each release will be documented in [CHANGELOG](CHANGELOG.md).

+## Installing your own environment

-## Requirements
+### Requirements
-NeMo-Aligner has the same requirements as the [NeMo Toolkit Requirements](https://github.com/NVIDIA/NeMo#requirements) and is built into the NeMo Training container.
+NeMo-Aligner has the same requirements as the [NeMo Toolkit Requirements](https://github.com/NVIDIA/NeMo#requirements) with the addition of [PyTriton](https://github.com/triton-inference-server/pytriton).

-## Installation
+### Installation
-Please follow the same steps as the [NeMo Toolkit Installation Guide](https://github.com/NVIDIA/NeMo#installation) but add the following at the end to install NeMo-Aligner
+Please follow the same steps as the [NeMo Toolkit Installation Guide](https://github.com/NVIDIA/NeMo#installation) but run the following after installing NeMo
 ```bash
 pip install nemo-aligner
 ```